Julie Andrews: 1997–present: Children's entertainment and later roles

 Julie Andrews at the LA Times Festival of Books in April 2012.

 Beginning in December 2020, Andrews voiced the narrator Lady Whistledown in the Netflix period drama series Bridgerton.
 In 2022, Andrews narrated the film The King's Daughter for Gravitas Ventures.
 She recorded her narration in 2020.
 A few weeks later she was announced to be the narrator.
 On 9 June 2022, Andrews was honoured by the American Film Institute with a Lifetime Achievement Award, where she reflected on her career and received tributes by multiple artists.
 The same year, she reprised her role as Gru's mother in Minions: The Rise of Gru.

 In April 2023, Andrews participated in the NBC primetime special Carol Burnett: 90 Years of Laughter + Love where she paid tribute to her friend Carol Burnett.
 The same year, she also made a featured taped appearance on the primetime CBS special Dick Van Dyke: 98 Years of Magic, wherein she told the story of working alongside Van Dyke in the 1964 film Mary Poppins.

-In September 2025, Andrews won an Emmy for her voicework as Lady Whistledown on Bridgerton.
+In September 2025, Andrews received an Emmy for Outstanding Character Voice-Over Performance for her voicework as Lady Whistledown in the third season of Bridgerton.
+At age 89, she surpassed Betty White as the oldest woman to win an Emmy.
+She would extend this record the following year, winning the same award at age 90 for the series' fourth season.

+In August 2026, in response to a question about an in-development third film in the Princess Diaries franchise, Andrews stated that she had retired from on-screen acting.
+She described herself as "not completely retired, but it's a different kind of work that I do these days — [writing] books, and I do a lot of recording of podcasts and voiceovers."

 Personal life

 Andrews married set designer Tony Walton on 10 May 1959 in Weybridge, Surrey.
 Maggie Smith was a guest.
 Andrews and Walton first met in 1948 when Andrews was appearing at the London Casino in the show Humpty Dumpty.
 In 1962, their daughter, Emma Walton Hamilton, was born.
-They divorced in 1968.
+Andrews filed for divorce in 1967 because their careers and the obligations of parenthood were straining their marriage.
+Their divorce was finalized the next year, but they remained friends until Walton's death in 2022.

-In November 1969, Andrews married director Blake Edwards, who had been her companion for at least two years, becoming stepmother to his children, Jennifer and Geoffrey.
-In the 1970s, Edwards and Andrews adopted two Vietnamese daughters, Amy (later known as Amelia) Leigh and Joanna Lynne.
-They were married for 41 years, until Edwards's death at the age of 88 on 15 December 2010 at the Saint John's Health Center in Santa Monica, California, due to complications of pneumonia.
+In November 1969, Andrews married director Blake Edwards, who had been her companion for two years, becoming stepmother to his two children, including Jennifer.
+In the 1970s, Edwards and Andrews adopted two Vietnamese girls.
+They were married for 41 years, until Edwards's death at the age of 88 on 15 December 2010 at the Saint John's Health Center in Santa Monica, California, from complications of pneumonia.
 Andrews was by her husband's side when he died.
 Andrews is a grandmother to nine and a great-grandmother to three.

 Andrews lives in Sag Harbor, New York, where the Bay Street Theater was co-founded by her daughter Emma.